myipsprd/Rebuilding-Stronger-IA-Deliverables/Website-Rebuilding-Stronger-Plan-v2.md

 1.  **Improve User Experience**: Create an intuitive, easy-to-navigate, and visually appealing online experience for all users, with a focus on mobile devices.
 2.  **Enhance Accessibility and Inclusivity**: Ensure that the websites meet accessibility guidelines and provide an inclusive experience for all users, regardless of ability or language.
 3.  **Streamline Content Strategy**: Develop a clear and consistent content strategy that effectively communicates important information and updates to stakeholders.
-4.  **Optimize for Search Engines**: Increase the visibility of IPS websites in search engine results through the implementation of SEO best practices.
-5.  **Measure Success with Analytics**: Utilize analytics tools to track website performance and make data-driven decisions for ongoing improvement.
+4.  **Measure Success with Analytics**: Utilize analytics tools to track website performance and make data-driven decisions for ongoing improvement.
-6.  **Ensure Smooth Implementation and Launch**: Successfully complete the redesign project within the specified timeline and with minimal disruption to stakeholders.
+5.  **Ensure Smooth Implementation and Launch**: Successfully complete the redesign project within the specified timeline and with minimal disruption to stakeholders.
-7.  **Provide Ongoing Maintenance and Support**: Keep the websites updated and secure, while also offering training and resources for IPS staff.
+6.  **Provide Ongoing Maintenance and Support**: Keep the websites updated and secure, while also offering training and resources for IPS staff.

-### Aligning with IPS Vision and Values

-The website redesign project will be guided by the core values and vision of Indianapolis Public Schools, ensuring that our online presence embodies the principles that define our district.
-These values include equity, engagement, collaboration, adaptability, and excellence.

-By aligning the website redesign with these guiding principles, we aim to create a cohesive and authentic representation of IPS that fosters trust and pride among our stakeholders.

 # Engaging Stakeholders